Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Preliminaries

 \subsection{Parameter-Efficient Fine-Tuning}

-Parameter-Efficient Fine-Tuning (PEFT) is designed to facilitate efficient adaptation by updating only a subset of the model's parameters, rather than fine-tuning the entire model \cite{hu2021lora,zaken2021bitfit}.
-These PEFT approaches can be categorized in various ways.
-We mainly focus on the selective methods and additive methods.
+Parameter-Efficient Fine-Tuning (PEFT) is designed to facilitate efficient adaptation by updating only a subset of the model's parameters, rather than fine-tuning the entire model \citep{hu2021lora,zaken2021bitfit,pan2024lisa,liu2025seedlora}.
+These PEFT approaches can be categorized into selective and additive methods.